hyperledger/bevel/docs/source/operations/adding_new_peer_fabric.md

               peerstatus: existing   # existing for existing peers(s)

-The `network.yaml` file should contain the specific `network.organization` patch along with the orderer information.
+The `network.yaml` file should contain the specific `network.organization` patch.
+Orderer information is needed if you are going to install/upgrade the existing chaincodes, otherwise it is not needed.
 And the `org_status` must be `existing` when adding peer.

-For reference, see `network-fabric-add-peer.yaml` file [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/hyperledger-fabric/configuration/samples).
+Ensure the following is considered when adding the new peer on a different cluster:
+- The CA server is accessible publicly or at least from the new cluster.
+- The CA server public certificate is stored in a local path and that path provided in network.yaml.
+- There is a single Hashicorp Vault and both clusters (as well as ansible controller) can access it.
+- Admin User certs have been already generated and store in Vault (this is taken care of by deploy-network.yaml playbook if you are using BAF to setup the network).
+- The `network.env.type` is different for different clusters.
+- The GitOps release directory `gitops.release_dir` is different for different clusters.

 <a name = "run-playbook"></a>
 ## Run playbook